Welcome To Our Paradise

 More than saving land, the Strasburg Rail Road wishes to preserve the beauty, productivity and way of life that this land provides for our Amish and English farming neighbors.

 Understanding Our Amish Neighbors.

 The two most visible differences of Amish life as compared to the rest of the world are the horse and buggy and the style of dress.
 The horse and buggy is one of the most obvious examples of restricted technology.
-In the minds of the Amish, automobiles, like tractors, televisions and electricity are temptations that weaken a close-knit community.
+In the minds of the Amish, automobiles, televisions and electricity tied to the power grid are temptations that weaken a close-knit community.
 Amish dress is also deliberately modest and symbolic of the wearer’s age and marital status.
-If you see an Amish man with a beard, that means he is married..
+If you see an Amish man with a beard, that means he is married.

 The Amish educate their own in one-room schoolhouses and at home.
 Children attend Amish schools until grade 8.
 Church services are also held in the home, with church members taking turns holding the service.

 There are approximately 35,000 Amish people in Lancaster County today.